-Note that sub-cycling is activated for $q_v$ .
+Note that sub-cycling must be activated for $q_v$ .
 This is crucial for numerical stability!

-Furthermore, note that if additional non-water tracers are added (e.g. purely diagnostic passive tracers or chemical tracers), sub-cycling must be activated since htop\moist\proc is only effective for water tracers.
+Furthermore, note that if additional non-water tracers are added (e.g. purely diagnostic passive tracers or chemical tracers), sub-cycling must be activated since htop_moist_proc is only effective for water tracers.

-itype\hlimit, itype\vlimit: In terms of limiters, the rule of thumb is that at least a positive definite limiter should be used for all water tracers.
+itype_hlimit, itype_vlimit: In terms of limiters, the rule of thumb is that at least a positive definite limiter should be used for all water tracers.
 Otherwise numerical instabilities will occur due to negative water concentrations.
 For $q_v$ it is advisable to use a more stringent (albeit more expensive) monotonic limiter in order to reduce spurious condensation/evaporation emerging from nonphysical over-/undershoots in $q_v$ .